gasp-xyz/mangata-blog/news/_posts/2022-06-15-mangata-x-concludes-bootstrap-with-13-million-fdv.markdown

 image: "2022-06-15-mangata-x-concludes-bootstrap-with-13-million-fdv.png"
 author: "Mangata Team"
 author-image: "mangata-team.png"
-excerpt: "Mangata X, the community-owned DEX, has started its MGX-KSM Liquidity Bootstrapping Event with a big bang!
-17% of the total MGX supply is offered for grabs to anyone who contributes to the bootstrap.
-This bold move is intended to radically decentralize liquidity and ownership of the incubating network and give the whole ecosystem a stake in the Kusama DEX."
+excerpt: "Mangata X, the upcoming Kusama DEX has concluded its MGX-KSM Liquidity Bootstrapping Event with a strong result against the crypto bear market.
+With $13 million FDV (fully diluted value) and about 19% of the MGX supply being contributed, the community-driven DEX is setting sails for its mission to offer all tokens from all chains on a single platform.
+The initial liquidity mining rush is estimated to offer 78% APR."
 ---

 **The DEX-chain offers 78% in liquidity mining incentives after a strong start**